Onelinerhub/onelinerhub/chrome-extension/execute_js_on_main.md

-# Execute JavaScript on the main window

-Instead of injecting code which is not the ideal solution you can execute code directly
+# Inject javascript into webpage from the background script

+Should be executed in [background script](https://developer.chrome.com/docs/extensions/mv3/background_pages/).

 ```js
 chrome.tabs.executeScript({code: "alert(1)"})
 ```

-- `chrome.tabs.executeScript` - tell chrome to execute the script on the current tab
+- chrome.tabs.executeScript - tell chrome to execute the script on the current tab
-- `{code: "alert(1)"}` - specify the code to be executed
+- alert(1) - code to be executed

+group: inject